gigiigig/blog/tlp-step-by-step/introduction.md

 read the articles, feel free to jump directly to the ones you feel useful for you.

-## Help Me!
+## Help Me, this is still a WIP!

+This is not finished, I have in mind still a few posts that I hope to write soon, if there is something that you would like me to add feel free to ask.

-I'm not a TLP expert, writing this series is a way for me to revise all this concepts and to help other people to learn them, however there might be errors, things that I misunderstood or even English errors as it is not my native language, feel free to add comments here or open a pull request in GitHub, the code of this website is open source.
+It's also very important to say that I'm not a TLP expert, writing this series is a way for me to revise all this concepts and to help other people to learn them, however there might be errors, things that I misunderstood or even English errors as it is not my native language, feel free to add comments here or open a pull request in [GitHub](https://github.com/gigiigig/blog), the code of this website is open source .

 Ok then, let's start!